-- Properties controls Z Scale - Data Processing: controls clipping, processing (Log) and clamping of input data single file can be displayed as a surface (with geologic\surfaces) or you can export its coordinates (with write\coordinates) to use the values in a GMF file.
+- Properties controls Z Scale - Data Processing: controls clipping, processing (Log) and clamping of input data

-The raster\to\geology module reads several different raster format files in EVS Geology format.
+The raster_to_geology module reads several different raster format files in EVS Geology format.
 These formats include DEMs, Surfer grid files, Mr. Sid files, ADF files, etc..
-Multiple raster\to\geology can be combined with combine\geology into a 3D geologic model.
-Alternatively, a buildings
+Multiple raster_to_geology can be combined with combine_geology into a 3D geologic model.
+Alternatively, a single file can be displayed as a surface (with geologic_surfaces) or you can export its coordinates (with write_coordinates) to use the values in a GMF file.

-- Geologic legend Information [Geology legend] Supplies the geologic material information for the legend module. - Output Geologic Field [Field / minor] Outputs a 2D grid with data similar in functionality to krig\3d\geology
+- Geologic legend Information [Geology legend] Supplies the geologic material information for the legend module. - Output Geologic Field [Field / minor] Outputs a 2D grid with data similar in functionality to krig_3d_geology buildings